 For more on Iku’s possessiveness, we get this next line.
 At Yori and Iku’s graduation, Yori gives away all the buttons on his school shirt to the girls because he’s….. popular?
 I think?
 They never established such a thing, but okay.

-In Japan, it’s a tradition for boys give their second school uniform button to a special girl that they consider their loves at graduation as a means of confession.
+In Japan, it’s a tradition for boys to give their second school uniform button to a special girl that they consider their loves at graduation as a means of confession.
 Specifically the second button down since it’s the closest button to the heart and is said to hold the feelings built up from the years in school.
 I get the symbolism with losing all the buttons, even though it may just be blatant fanservice with his open shirt, but given the tradition I don’t get it.
-Best thing I can find for the other buttons is some people give them to friends.
+The best thing I can find for the other buttons is some people give them to friends.

 Anyway, she sees his lack of buttons and says this;